-Our Global Environmental Policy reflects our commitment to community and to conducting business in an environmentally sustainable manner that protects our natural resources and the environment and is in compliance with all applicable environmental, health and safety obligations.
-We are committed to conducting our business in an environmentally responsible manner.
+Our Global Environmental Policy reflects our commitment to community and to conducting business in an environmentally responsible manner that protects our natural resources and the environment and is in material compliance with all applicable environmental, health and safety obligations.

 All of our policies pertaining to our Environmental, Social and Supplier responsibilities are available on our website.